-If you are considering a career as a medical assistant, Florida offers a number of schools to choose from, including many accredited programs.
+If you are considering a career as a medical assistant, Florida offers a great number of schools to choose from for application and enrollment with many accredited programs that will certify and teach you all the nuts and bolts.
 The Florida Society of Medical Assistants offers student memberships, encourages student involvement, and provides a listing of accredited programs.

 Medical Assisting Careers in Florida: A Profession in High Demand

 If you live in Florida and are thinking of entering the medical assisting profession, you can expect a wealth of employers vying for your services.
-There are thousands of job openings for medical assistants each year across the state of Florida, making it one of the top states for job opportunities in the country for medical assistants.
+There are a large number of job openings for medical assistants each year across the state of Florida.
+That makes Florida one of the top states for job opportunities in the country for medical assistants.

-Demand will stem from physicians hiring more medical assistants to do routine administrative and clinical duties so that physicians can see more patients.
-This uptick in demand is expected to result in the hiring of over 160,000 new medical assistants this decade.
+Demand will stem from physicians hiring more medical assistants to do routine administrative and clinical duties.
+That way physicians can see more patients.
+This uptick in demand is expected to result in the hiring of over 117,800 new medical assistants this decade.

 What Does Working as a Medical Assistant Entail?